securefederatedai/openfl/openfl-workspace/tf_3dunet_brats/README.md

 The files `src\dataloader.py` and `src\define_model.py` are where we define the TensorFlow [dataset loader](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) and the 3D U-Net model.
 In `src\dataloader.py` we demonstrate how to use an out-of-memory data loader that pulls batches of data from files as needed.

+Additional note on Tensorflow version: `optimizer.get_weights()` has been removed in the recent versions of TF.
+Hence, TF version is fixed to 2.8 in the requirements file.

 ## Steps to run

 1. Download the [BraTS 2020 dataset](https://www.med.upenn.edu/cbica/brats2020/registration.html).
 It should be the one labeled **BraTS'20 Training Data: Segmentation Task**.